Packaging: Paper-based packaging

 Set-up boxes were first used in the 16th century and modern folding cartons date back to 1839.
 The first corrugated box was produced commercially in 1817 in England.
 Corrugated (also called pleated) paper received a British patent in 1856 and was used as a liner for tall hats.
 Scottish-born Robert Gair invented the pre-cut paperboard box in 1890—flat pieces manufactured in bulk that folded into boxes.
-Gair's invention came about as a result of an accident: as a Brooklyn printer and paper-bag maker during the 1870s, he was once printing an order of seed bags, and the metal ruler, commonly used to crease bags, shifted in position and cut them.
+Gair's invention came about as a result of an accident: as a Brooklyn printer and paper bag maker during the 1870s, he was once printing an order of seed bags, and the metal ruler, commonly used to crease bags, shifted in position and cut them.
 Gair discovered that by cutting and creasing in one operation he could make prefabricated paperboard boxes.

 Commercial paper bags were first manufactured in Bristol, England, in 1844, and the American Francis Wolle patented a machine for automated bag-making in 1852.

 20th century

 Packaging advancements in the early 20th century included Bakelite closures on bottles, transparent cellophane overwraps and panels on cartons.
 These innovations increased processing efficiency and improved food safety.
 As additional materials such as aluminum and several types of plastic were developed, they were incorporated into packages to improve performance and functionality.

 In 1952, Michigan State University became the first university in the world to offer a degree in Packaging Engineering.

 In-plant recycling has long been typical for producing packaging materials.
 Post-consumer recycling of aluminum and paper-based products has been economical for many years: since the 1980s, post-consumer recycling has increased due to curbside recycling, consumer awareness, and regulatory pressure.

 Many prominent innovations in the packaging industry were developed first for military use.
 Some military supplies are packaged in the same commercial packaging used for general industry.
 Other military packaging must transport materiel, supplies, foods, etc. under severe distribution and storage conditions.
 Packaging problems encountered in World War II led to Military Standard or "mil spec" regulations being applied to packaging, which was then designated "military specification packaging".
 As a prominent concept in the military, mil spec packaging officially came into being around 1941, due to operations in Iceland experiencing critical losses, ultimately attributed to bad packaging.
 In most cases, mil spec packaging solutions (such as barrier materials, field rations, antistatic bags, and various shipping crates) are similar to commercial grade packaging materials, but subject to more stringent performance and quality requirements.

 As of 2003, the packaging sector accounted for about two percent of the gross national product in developed countries.
 About half of this market was related to food packaging.

 In 2019 the global food packaging market size was estimated at USD 303.26 billion, exhibiting a CAGR of 5.2% over the forecast period.
-Growing demand for packaged food by consumers owing to quickening pace of life and changing eating habits is expected to have a major impact on the market.
+Growing demand for packaged food by consumers owing to a quickening pace of life and changing eating habits is expected to have a major impact on the market.